mel-miller/tipcalc/README.md

 # tipcalc
 Tip Calculator

-Learning React Native byt building this app and others.
+Learning React Native by building this app and others.